AdinHal/Recipeinator-iOS/README.md

 - Create Recipe - provide all the infos about the recipe and provide a picture of the recipe
 - Groceries List - being able to add and remove groceries you need to buy
 - Profile - previewing basic info You create while registering, and showing Your last or top 10 recipes that you added to favouirtes
+- User - The user stays logged in even after the app is stopped or re-launched or re-opened

 ### Small infos